-1.)
-For all pool games, the mother exercise is Three Ball Patterns.
-Throw three OB's onto the table at random.
-Take CB in hand and look for the simplest way you can see to run those three balls out.
+1. For all pool games, the mother exercise is Three Ball Patterns.
+Throw three OBs [object balls] onto the table at random.
+Take the CB [cue ball] in hand and look for the simplest way you can see to run those three balls out.
 Do it.
-We're always trying to plan at least three balls.
+We're always trying to plan at least three balls ahead.
 "How can I shoot the first shot in a way that gets me an angle on the second ball that easily/naturally takes me to the third?"
 You can shoot a hundred of these an hour.
 Shoot a thousand and things will get really easy and the "right" patterns will be immediately obvious to you.
 If this is too easy, use four balls.

-3.)
-For 8-Ball players, throw three or four balls plus the 8.
-Take CB in hand, make your plan, make it happen.
+3. For 8-Ball players, throw three or four including the eight.
+Take ball in hand, make your plan, make it happen.
 When it becomes too easy, add some opponent balls to the table situation.

-4.)
-Straight pool players have different problems.
+4. Straight pool players have different problems.
 You're always working toward a key ball and break ball.
 Throw out five balls.
-Take CB in hand, make a plan to get to a break shot.
+Take ball in hand and make a plan to get to a break shot.
 When you succeed, you may enjoy setting up the rack and taking the break shot.
-But then, back to five balls.
-This works on a key aspect of the this game, without the usual ball-running pressure.
+But then, go back to five balls.
+This works on a key aspect of this game, without the usual ball-running pressure.

 I think anything that helps you stay fully engaged with what you're doing at the table is probably good.
 It has to take your full attention, and you have to give it.
 I think this is why we like pool.
 When you start banging balls, call it a day.